Terry Gross

 Terry Gross (born February 14, 1951) is an American journalist who is the host and co-executive producer of Fresh Air, an interview-based radio show produced by WHYY-FM in Philadelphia and distributed nationally by NPR.
 Since joining NPR in 1975, Gross has interviewed thousands of guests.

 Gross has won praise over the years for her low-key and friendly yet often probing interview style and for the diversity of her guests.
-She has a reputation for researching her guests' work largely the night before an interview, often asking them unexpected questions about their early careers.
+She has a reputation for researching her guests' work the night before an interview, often asking them unexpected questions about their early careers.

 Early life

 Terry Gross was born in Brooklyn, New York City, and grew up in its Sheepshead Bay neighborhood, the second child of Anne (Abrams), a stenographer, and Irving Gross, who worked in a family millinery business, where he sold fabric to milliners.
-She grew up in a Jewish family, and all her grandparents were immigrants, her father's parents from Tarnów, Poland and her mother's from the Russian Empire.
+She grew up in a Jewish family, and all her grandparents were immigrants, her father's parents from Tarnów, Poland, and her mother's from the Russian Empire.
 She said that her family lived in an apartment near Senior's Restaurant, a local landmark.
 When she was young, people would often ask where Gross came from, assuming that her lack of a heavy Brooklyn accent meant she grew up elsewhere.
 She has an older brother, Leon J. Gross, who works as a psychometric consultant.

 In 1968, Gross graduated from Sheepshead Bay High School.
 She earned a bachelor's degree in English and a Master of Education degree in communications from the University at Buffalo.
 While in college, she married her high-school boyfriend who attended the same university; they subsequently divorced.
 She took a year off from school to hitchhike across the country.

 In 1972, Gross started teaching 8th grade at an inner-city public junior high school in Buffalo.
 She said she was ill-equipped for the job, especially at establishing discipline, and was fired after only six weeks.